 “Well, it may have been too much.
-The last few days, he’s refusing to talk.
+The last few days, he refuses to talk.
 Even Stu has given up on him.”

-“Coach Earl warned me about once he got comfortable enough to open up, all the bad memories might come flooding back.
+“Coach Earl warned me that once he got comfortable enough to open up, all the bad memories might come flooding back.
 He’s relapsed.”

 “Are you going to tell me what happened to him before Jace was shot?”

 “Jace told me, but I promised him and later John I would guard their secret.
 It’s horrific.”